rackerlabs/rackspace-how-to/content/vmware-services/vmware-server-virt-faq.md

 #### How are my VMs backed up?

-Rackspace can back up VMs through our VM Recovery service or CommVault.
+Rackspace can back up VMs through our VM Recovery service or CommVault&reg;.

 #### What is a snapshot and how does it work?

 Snapshot is a point-in-time delta file to track all changes to a virtual machine.
-Snapshots give you the ability to roll-back (Windows patching at the disk level).
-Snapshots are not a permanent backup, and generally should not be kept for more than 72 hours.
+Snapshots give you the ability to roll back (Windows patching at the disk level).
+Snapshots are not a permanent backup and generally should not be kept for more than 72 hours.

-#### What can I use the portal for?
+#### What can I use the MyRackspace portal for?

 -  Ordering new or multiple VMs
--  Change resources of a VM
+-  Change the resources of a VM
 -  Resize VMs
 -  Request re-imaging of a VM
 -  Cloning and copying VMs
 -  Power on or off and reset VMs
 -  Performance metrics for VMs, hypervisors, and clusters (CPU/RAM utilization, network, disk utilization)
 -  Requesting deletion of VMs

-For more information on how to perform these actions, see the Server Virtualization Customer Handbook.

 ------------------------------------------------------------------------